kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ## New Data Types

 ### `STRUCT`
 Kùzu now supports `STRUCT` data type similar to composite type in postgres.
 A `STRUCT` value is simplay a row where each entry is associated with an entry name.
-From the storage point of view, a `STRUCT` column is a single column nested over some other columns;
+From the storage point of view, a `STRUCT` column is a single column nested over some other columns.

 TODO: give an example here.